italchemy/cleaningdata/CodeBook.md

 2. Merging the two data tables to create a single data table comprised of all of the subject, activity, and feature records for the study (the original data set is partitioned such that approximately 70% is in the training data set, and 30% comprises the test data set).

+3. Modifying the HCI labels to make the usable as R indices.
+Specifically:
+..1.
+Remove empty parentheses, e.g. suffixes like mean() become simply mean.
+..2.
+Replace commas with underscores, e.g. fBodyGyro_bandsEnergy_49,64 becomes fBodyGyro_bandsEnergy_49_64.
+..3.
+Replace parentheses around labels with underscores, e.g angle(Z,gravityMean) becomes angle_Z_gravityMean.

-3. Selecting only those variables with "mean()" or "std()" in their name
+4. Selecting only those variables with "mean" or "std" as standalone words, i.e. those with _mean_ or _std_, or ending in _mean or _std.

-4. Writing the resulting data set to the output file.
+5. Writing the resulting data set to the output file.

-## Average Values By Subject Per Activity (average_values.csv)
+## Average Values By Subject Per Selected Activity (average_values.csv)

-The average values by subject per activity data set (captured in the output file *average_values.csv*) contains the average value of each measure in the original study for each subject per activity.
-The data set includes the average value per subject per activity for each of the measures listed in the Background section, as well as the following two columns:
+The average values by subject per activity data set (captured in the output file *average_values.csv*) contains the average value of each measure within the means and standard deviations file per subject per activity.
+The included variables are the same as those of the *musigma_features.csv* file.

-- **subject** - the subject identifier of the participant that generated the measurement vector; and
-- **activity** - a text string that describes the activity performed during the vector measurement period

 The data set was created by: